shinsenter/php/README.md

 These images are based on the [official PHP Docker images](https://hub.docker.com/_/php) and make it easy to change PHP and PHP-FPM settings using environment variables.
 No image rebuild required.

-They include Composer (the latest version) and common web servers such as [Apache2](https://httpd.apache.org), [Nginx](https://nginx.org), [RoadRunner](https://roadrunner.dev), and [FrankenPHP](https://frankenphp.dev).
-This helps you start projects faster without extra installs.
+They include the latest Composer and common web servers - [Apache2](https://httpd.apache.org), [Nginx](https://nginx.org), [RoadRunner](https://roadrunner.dev), and [FrankenPHP](https://frankenphp.dev) - so you don't need to install them separately.

-> 🪶 Note: While based on the official images and including useful extensions, we have significantly reduced the image sizes to improve download times and resource usage, using the [docker-squash](https://code.shin.company/docker-squash) project.
+> 🪶 Note: We slim these images down with the [docker-squash](https://code.shin.company/docker-squash) project, so pulls are faster and they use less disk and memory than the official images they're based on.

 ## Docker Image Variants